 Pupils will build on the Python programming introduced in the first term to produce arcade-style games.
-They will rapidly build up their ability to work with the PyGame library that allows for the use of 2D graphics to produce user-controlled animation.
+They will rapidly build up their ability to work with the PyGame library using 2D graphics to produce user-controlled animation.
 They will build a template 'game loop' and use this to recreate classic arcade games or develop their own designs.
-Students will learn about some Game Design Patterns that emerge across a wide variety of games and blend several of these into their own creation.
+Students will learn about Game Design Patterns and blend several of these into their own creation.
 They can also re-visit aspects of Vector Graphics to produce the icons in their games programmatically rather than sourcing pre-made images.